lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 <0020> <bytes4 restrictionOperations> <bytes20 allowedAddress> <bytes4 allowedInterfaceId> <bytes4 allowedFunction> <0020> ... <0020> ...
 ```

-> **NB:** the three dots `...` are placeholders for `<bytes4 restrictionOperations> <bytes20 allowedAddress> <bytes4 allowedInterfaceId> <bytes4 allowedFunction>` and used for brievity.
+> **NB:** the three dots `...` are placeholders for `<bytes4 callRestrictions> <bytes20 allowedAddress> <bytes4 allowedInterfaceId> <bytes4 allowedFunction>` and used for brevity.

-- `0020`: **0020** in decimals is **32**, which is the sum of bytes length of the four elements below concatenated together.
+- `0020`: **0020** in decimals is **32**, the total number of bytes of the four elements below concatenated together.
-- `restrictionOperations`: A bitArray that represents the list of operations that the restrictions listed (address - interfaceId - function) applies for.
+- `callRestrictions`: A bitArray that represents the list of restricted call types applied for this allowed call (address - interfaceId - function).

-    The operations are defined with specific bits, starting from the 4th byte from the most right:
+    The call restrictions are defined with specific bits, starting from the least significant bit (the rightmost bit):

     - transferValue `00000001`
     - call `00000010`